Play!

 ‘I like nonsense, it wakes up the brain cells’ (Dr. Seuss)

-I love this quote.
-It reminds me that play is not only lots of fun, but it also helps children learn and develop many skills.
+This quote reminds us that play is not only lots of fun, but it also helps children learn and develop many skills.

 Play helps children learn to: